 Bradley Wiggins is there of course, with an eye-catching maillot jaune enhanced with a mod target symbol, but Stevens also celebrates winners going as far back as Fausto Coppi in 1949.
 Our favourite, though, is definitely Bernard Hinault's Mondrian-inspired jersey from 1984.

 Going even further back, modern Victorian illustrator Otto Von Beach created a set of six prints in his trademark lithographic style, commemorating the original Tour de France back in 1903.

 Von Beach's prints celebrate some key moments from the inaugural Tour, including the moment when race leader and eventual winner Maurice Garin nobbled fellow racer Fernand Augereau by bending his rear wheel.
-Cycling was a serious business, even back then; Garin went on to be stripped of his 1904 title for cheating and banned for two years.
+Cycling was a serious business, even back then – Garin went on to be stripped of his 1904 title for cheating and was banned for two years.

 Of course, we can't discuss the Tour de France without mentioning Kraftwerk's song of the same name.
-Released in 1983, the minimalist electronic anthem was inspired by the band's love of cycling, and uses sampled voices and mechanical sounds to evoke the spirit of the race, and the single's cover is a similarly minimal masterpiece.
+Released in 1983, the minimalist electronic anthem was inspired by the band's love of cycling, and uses sampled voices and mechanical sounds to evoke the spirit of the race.
+The single's cover is a similarly minimal masterpiece.